 In 2020, the industry shipped more than $13.6 billion of architectural coatings.

 These products are used to preserve, protect and beautify the interior and exterior surfaces of residential, commercial, institutional, and industrial buildings and factories.
 About half are applied by “do-it-yourself” consumers, who recognize that paint, as a home decorating product in a class of its own, transforms a living space for a small investment.
 Consumer paints, primers, stains, varnishes, clears, and lacquers (formulated for no more than light-duty use) make up this category, with an array of gloss levels.

-Coatings applied at the time of manufacture of products are known as industrial or original equipment manufacturer (OEM) coatings.
+Coatings applied in factory settings — providing functional properties that are crucial to the performance and durability of a wide assortment of industrial, transportation, and durable consumer products — are known as industrial original equipment manufacturer (OEM) coatings.

 This industry segment includes a wide array of divergent coatings.
 The one unifying characteristic is that these coatings tend to be “field-applied,” as opposed to being applied in a factory setting.

-Special purpose coatings represent the smallest of the three major classifications of coatings.
-This segment can be divided into the following major sub-segments:
+Special purpose coatings represent the smallest of the three major classifications of coatings, with several key segments as follows:

 - Automotive Refinish Paint has historically ranked as the largest sub-segment.
 With far fewer miles driven due to pandemic shelter-in-place orders, this volume and value leader is beginning a slow recovery from last year’s significant headwinds.

 - Protective Coatings, historically the second largest sub-segment, will greatly benefit from the federal government’s proposed $2 trillion investment to rebuild and upgrade U.S. Infrastructure – as will Traffic Marking Paint, used on roadways, parking lots and airport surfaces.